Oktopost/namespace/README.md

 ]
 ```

-If you project depends on any other files from different libraries, they will also be included inside this array.
+If your project depends on any other files from different libraries, they will also be included inside this array.
 For example:

 ```js